pvaidya56/oop-refactor-RPS/README.md

-# Refactor this Rock Paper Scissors games
+# Refactor this Rock Paper Scissors game

 Work with your group to complete this activity.
 Read the directions carefully and follow them step by step.